 - Independent study time to complete programme work

 The internship links to the Health Education England (HEE) Research and Innovation Strategy and Clinical Academic Careers Framework.
 The framework aims to provide a clear pathway from the start of clinicians’ careers with internships, through to those wishing to undertake senior clinical lectureships.

-**Please note that interviews will be scheduled on the weeks commencing 9th and 16th July
+**Please note that interviews will be scheduled on 12th and 13th July

 For further information about the CAIP, please refer to the related pages or contact the clinical academic programmes team.